Templarian/MaterialDesign-Site/src/content/brand-icons.md

 ### Where should I get my brand and logo icons from?

 We highly recommend our friends over at [SimpleIcons][2] to serve your brand icon needs.
 SimpleIcons is a full icon library specifically designed for brand and logo icons.
-They offer their [icon package on npm] and provide SVG and JavaScript interfaces to include the icons into your project.
+They offer their [icon package on npm][3] and provide SVG and JavaScript interfaces to include the icons into your project.
 Additionally, they have a CDN available if you do not wish to host the icons yourself.

 ### I use Home Assistant, will I be affected by this change?